SfTI-Robotics/SfTI-Robotics.github.io/README.md

 First I would recommend installing the following program(use google- they normally have instructions):

 1) Ubuntu 18.04:

     This can be install by:
-  - first splitting up your drive(disk mangement) to make a free partition that is at least 15GB.
+     - first splitting up your drive(disk management) to make a free partition that is at least 15GB.
 Make sure not more than 4 partitions exist (HP restrictions).
      - Then boot up in BIOS change boot order with Ubuntu being first
      - Use USB with burnt ubuntu copy and boot into it.
      - Follow the Ubuntu installation instructions

 2) Python 2.7
   https://www.python.org/downloads/